Dewi-Amaliah/MRP_diagnostic_plot/README.md

 # MRP diagnostic visualisation

+## Meeting Notes 30 April, 2021

+An interesting paper on weights with mulitlevel models - https://notstatschat.rbind.io/2019/01/18/another-way-to-see-why-mixed-models-in-survey-data-are-hard/

+This meeting we:
+Reviewed papers that were not agreed upon

+- Dewi is going to add papers with search term "hierarchical model*"
+- AIMS: Finish reviewing abstracts! :)

 ## Meeting Notes 23 April 2021

 After removing duplicates, we have 222 papers.
 Visual inspection shows good coverage of well-known papers